nsnam/ns-3-dev-git/src/lr-wpan/doc/lr-wpan.rst

 Std 802.15.4-2006, section 7.5.6.2 is supported, including acknowledgements.
 Only short addressing completely implemented.
 Various trace sources are supported, and trace sources can be hooked to sinks.

+The implemented ns-3 MAC supports scanning.
+Typically, a scanning request is preceded by an association request but these can be used independently.
+IEEE 802.15.4 supports 4 types of scanning:

+* Energy Detection (ED) Scan: In an energy scan, a device or a coordinator scan a set number of channels looking for traces of energy.
+The maximum energy registered during a given amount of time is stored.
+Energy scan is typically used to measure the quality of a channel at any given time.
+For this reason, coordinators often use this scan before initiating a PAN on a channel.

+* Active Scan: <Not supported by ns-3>

+* Passive Scan: <Not supported by ns-3>

+* Orphan Scan: <Not supported by ns-3>

+In active and passive scans, the link quality indicator (LQI) is the main parameter used to determine the optimal coordinator.
+LQI values range from 0 to 255.
+Where 255 is the highest quality link value and 0 the lowest.
+Typically, a link lower than 127 is considered a link with poor quality.

 PHY
 ###